FC Dynamo Kyiv: Road to the first championship title: 1944–1961

+The first "three-peat" and first European appearances: 1962–1973

+Starting from the early 1960s, Dynamo became one of the leading teams in Soviet football.
+Thanks to the support of Volodymyr Shcherbytsky, the players were provided favourable conditions to achieve highest results.
 After the triumphant season of 1961, in the following two seasons, Dynamo's position significantly worsened.
 In 1962, the team took 5th place, and the following year, 7th.

-The first "three-peat" and first European appearances

-In January 1964, Viktor Maslov took over as head coach of Dynamo Kyiv.
+In January 1964, Viktor Maslov took over as the club's head coach.
 On September 27, 1964, Dynamo won the 1964 Soviet Cup by defeating Krylia Sovetov Kuibyshev (Samara) in the final with a score of 1:0.
 Maslov and his subordinates were entrusted with becoming the first Soviet club to participate in a European club tournament.
 This was the 1965–66 UEFA Cup Winners' Cup.

 The political motives of the USSR leadership explain everything.
 The communist ideology did not accept the possibility of Soviet athletes losing to capitalist rivals and played it safe for a long time.
 For example, the 1964 Soviet champion, Dinamo Tbilisi, was not trusted to participate in the 1965–66 European Cup.
 This continued until 1965, when Dynamo Kyiv was declared to participate in the Cup Winners' Cup.
-“We are entering a competition whose conditions, behind-the-scenes struggles, and specific tactical techniques are known to us only by hearsay,” said Kyiv coach Viktor Maslov before the start.
+"We are entering a competition whose conditions, behind-the-scenes struggles, and specific tactical techniques are known to us only by hearsay," said Kyiv coach Viktor Maslov before the start.

-I don’t know why this decision was made, but our team had the feeling that we were being used as “guinea pigs.” (as in animal testing) It was very convenient for the Moscow clubs with titles to watch the tournament without risking their reputation.
-We had to play “blindly”: none of the opponents were known to us.
+I don't know why this decision was made, but our team had the feeling that we were being used as "guinea pigs." (as in animal testing) It was very convenient for the Moscow clubs with titles to watch the tournament without risking their reputation.
+We had to play "blindly": none of the opponents were known to us.
 There were no tapes of matches of future opponents anywhere near us.
-And for a representative of the coaching staff to go and watch the opponent’s game live was something out of the realm of fantasy (see Iron Curtain).
+And for a representative of the coaching staff to go and watch the opponent's game live was something out of the realm of fantasy (see Iron Curtain).
 Everything was new and unknown.
 In one word, pioneers.